oggy/rspec_outlines/README.markdown

       values -2, -3,  5,       0
       values -2, -3, -5,     -10

-Now you can clearly see that you've tested every combination.
+Now you can clearly see you've tested every combination.

 ## Usage

-The first example above shows just about everything.
-Use `outline` to define a spec outline, `fields` to declare the variables, and `values` to create an example with the given values bound to those variables.
+As in the first example, use `outline` to define a spec outline, `fields` to declare the variables, and `values` to create an example with the given values bound to those variables.

-There are some tricks you can play with `outline`, however.
+There are also some tricks you can play with `outline`.

 ## Substitutions in example descriptions